-Coffee, espresso and cappuccinos are done well all around the Mediterranean and the Balkans, sit was no surprise to get this delicious combo in a spiffy coffee shop in the middle of the slightly seedy harbor district in Vlore.
+Coffee, in all its variations, is done well around the Mediterranean and the Balkans, so it was no surprise to get a delicious dose in a trying-to-be-spiffy coffee shop in the middle of the slightly seedy harbor district in Vlore, Albania.

 Filed under: Travel | Tagged: Albania, Balkans, coffee, croissant, espresso, food, Ottoman Empire, Summit County News, Travel, Turkish coffee | Leave a comment »

 Posted on August 6, 2010 by Bob Berwyn

 A tasty combo in a harbor in Vlore, Albania